sarick-story/langgraph-mcp-agent/README.md

 │   ├── server.py
 │   └── ...
 ```

 ## Installation

 1. Install uv (Universal Versioner for Python):

    ```bash
    curl -LsSf https://astral.sh/uv/install.sh | sh
    ```

-2. Clone the repository and navigate to the project directory
+2. Clone this repository and navigate to the project directory

 3. Install dependencies using uv:

    ```bash
    uv sync
    ```

 4. Set up environment variables:

    ```bash
    cp .env.example .env
    ```

    Then edit the `.env` file with your API keys and configuration.

+5. Clone the [story-sdk-mcp](https://github.com/piplabs/story-sdk-mcp) repository **into the same folder that you cloned this repository**, as shown in the above **Directory Structure** section.
+Follow the [README instructions](https://github.com/piplabs/story-sdk-mcp/blob/main/README.md#setup) to set up and install that mcp server, making sure to set up **all** of the .env variables.
+You do not have to run it, it just has to be in the same folder so this agent can access it.

 ## Usage